sichen-x/search-engine/README.md

-# search-engine
+# Overview
-A search engine implemented by hash table and efficiency comparison between hash and linear search.
+A search engine implemented by hash table and its efficiency comparison with linear search.
+Also, the hash table object-oriented implementation (enclosed in `htable_oo.py` and tested by `test_htableoo.py`) is provided.